OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 - Fields cannot be updated [except Run Result and Status].
   **Reason:** Unavailability of the Update API.
-- When Test Steps are not present in the Test Run, then the Status field can be updated by OpsHub Integration Manager.
+- When Test Steps are not present in the Test Run, then the Status field can be updated by <code class="expression">space.vars.SITENAME</code>.
 Otherwise Status field is set according to the status of the steps present.
   **Reason:** Jama API allows updating of Status field only, when Steps are not present.

 ---